platformsh/platformsh-docs/src/overview/how-it-looks.md

 ## Application

 There is always at least one Application container per cluster, but there may be more.
 Each application container corresponds to a `.platform.app.yaml` file in the repository.
 If there are 3 `.platform.app.yaml` files, there will be three Application containers.
 Application containers hold the code you provide via your Git repository.
 Application containers are always built off of one of the Platform.sh-provided language-specific images, such as “PHP 5.6”, “PHP 7.0”, or “Python 3.5”.
+And different application containers can be running different languages or versions.

 For most typical applications there is only one `.platform.app.yaml` file, which is generally placed at the repository root.